With hospitals stressed, U.S. enters 'peak death week' in coronavirus crisis

 He raised particular alarm for the states of New York, New Jersey, Connecticut and the city of Detroit.

+Separately, on NBC’s “Today” Giroir said: “Whether you live in small town America or you live in the ‘Big Apple,’ everyone is susceptible to this and everyone needs to follow the precautions we’ve laid out.”

+More than 90% of Americans are under stay-at-home orders issued by state governors while eight states still were holding out on imposing such restrictions.

-Results of a national March 23-27 survey showed that "severe shortages" of testing supplies and long waits for test results were limiting the ability of hospitals to keep track of the health of staff and patients, the U.S. Department of Health and Human Services Office of Inspector General said. bit.ly/2xOZfof
+The report, based on a national March 23-27 survey, showed that "severe shortages" of testing supplies and long waits for test results were limiting the ability of hospitals to keep track of the health of staff and patients, the U.S. Department of Health and Human Services Office of Inspector General said. bit.ly/2xOZfof

 “Hospitals also described substantial challenges maintaining and expanding capacity to care for patients,” said the report, described as a snapshot of the issues hospitals faced in mid-March.
 Efforts were being made to address those issues, it said.

-The survey, which included information from 323 hospitals, confirmed reports that shortages of beds, ventilators and protective gear were creating chaotic conditions, with patients, isolated from their families, dying alone.

-Meanwhile, more than 90 percent of Americans are under stay-at-home orders issued by state governors.

-The watchdog said hospitals reported “that changing and sometimes inconsistent guidance from federal, State, and local authorities ... confused hospitals and the public.”
-Widespread shortages of personal protective equipment put hospital staff and patients at risk, it said.
+The watchdog said “inconsistent guidance from federal, State, and local authorities” was confusing hospitals and the public, while widespread shortages of personal protective equipment put hospital staff and patients at risk.

+New York City Mayor Bill de Blasio said that a shortage of medical professionals was replacing a lack of equipment as the city’s primary need, calling for an additional 45,000 clinical personnel for April.

+“More and more, the challenge is going to be personnel,” de Blasio told reporters outside a surgical gown manufacturing facility.
+“We need these supplies, but we also need heroes to wear them.”

 GLIMMER OF HOPEDespite the grim warnings, at least one model offered hope that the death rate was slowing.